 Soldering a Fuel Pump Assembly

 The induction heating power supply converts AC line power to a higher frequency alternating current, delivers it to a work coil and creates an electromagnetic field within the coil.
-Your work piece is placed in the coil where this field induces eddy currents in the workpiece, generating precise, clean, non-contact heat.
+Your work piece is placed in that field which induces eddy currents in the workpiece.
+The friction from these currents generates precise, clean, non-contact heat.
 A water cooling system is generally required to cool the work coil and induction system.

 The size of the work piece and the heating application dictate the operating frequency of the induction system.
 Generally the larger the work piece the lower the frequency, and the smaller the work piece the higher the frequency.
 The operating frequency is determined by the capacitance of the tank circuit, the inductance of the coil and the material properties of the work piece.